Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Acknowledgments

-We thank Kai Kugler for our constructive discussions and Achim Rettinger for providing the research environment.
+We thank Nils Schwager and Kai Kugler for our constructive discussions and Achim Rettinger for providing the research environment.
 This work is fully supported by TWON (project number 101095095), a research project funded by the European Union under the Horizon framework (HORIZON-CL2-2022-DEMOCRACY-01-07).